WPChill/strong-testimonials/readme.txt

 [Screenshots](http://wordpress.org/plugins/strong-testimonials/screenshots/) | [Demos](http://demos.wpmission.com/strong-testimonials/) | [Feature Requests](http://www.wpmission.com)

+= Are there templates?
+How do I change the look of the testimonials? =

+The new `[strong]` shortcode uses a template file that can be copied into your theme.
+You can create multiple template files and include them using a shortcode attribute; e.g. `template="my-template"`.
+Template functions are also available for adding testimonial fields to new or existing templates.

+The original shortcodes do not use template files, but the stylesheets are largely structural so you can add CSS in your theme or [custom CSS](http://wordpress.org/plugins/simple-custom-css/).
+In fact, I like to skip loading the stylesheets (in `Testimonials > Settings`) to see how they look in the theme, then style up from there.
+Future versions will have pre-built templates with adjustable colors, borders, etc.

 = How can I change "testimonial" to "review", for example? =

 Instructions are [here](https://wordpress.org/support/topic/how-to-change-the-slug).